Native American Facts For Kids was written for young people learning about the Kickapoos for school or home-schooling reports. We encourage

 The Kickapoo tribe's staple food was corn.
 Kickapoo women raised corn and baked cornbread

 called pugna.
 They also planted squash and beans.
-Kickapoo men hunted deer and small game.
+Kickapoo men hunted deer and small game, and sometimes went fishing in the

 What were Kickapoo weapons and tools like in the past?